pavel-demin/red-pitaya-notes/sdr-transceiver.md

 The tunable frequency range covers from 50 kHz to 50 MHz.

+The receiver and transmitter I/Q data rates are fixed to 50 kSPS.

-The receiver I/Q data rate is configurable and four settings are available: 50, 100, 250 and 500 kSPS.
+The panadapter I/Q data rate is configurable and four settings are available: 50, 100, 250 and 500 kSPS.

 The basic blocks of the digital down-converter (DDC) and of the digital up-converter (DUC) are shown on the following diagram: